minyueyong/spring-shopping-site/README.md

 # spring-shopping-site  ( WIP )

-- Currently only doing CRUD on a product table
+- Doing CRUD on a product table

-To do:

-1) Add a pagination to the product table
+- Successfully created pagination buttons using Spring Pagination and Sorting Repository